Medium or Deep?

 Should I get a package or a nuc?

-Packages - this is three pounds of bees with a queen in a screened cage. (see pic above) You install (pour) them into your awaiting equipment.
+Packages - this is three pounds of bees with a queen in a screened cage.
+You install (pour) them into your awaiting equipment.
 If you don't have drawn comb, I strongly recommend getting a nuc.
 Its very hard on the bees to start from scratch.
-They will do it, but it's just harder than necessary.
-Packages are less expensive than nucs though.
+The price isn't much less but sometimes you can get them earlier.

 BeeGeorge Honey, LLC